 - Acquire first-hand experience in designing and conducting basic research.
 (Years 2 and 3)

 - Learn and direct advanced techniques in assisted reproductive therapies.
 (Year 3)

 - Clinic - 2,000 square feet, with two nursing offices; one for general clinical, and one for IVF and research functions.
 Three M.D. provider offices shared by all M.D. staff.
 One clinical laboratory, three patient conference rooms, six examination/treatment rooms, and two examination/ultrasound rooms.
 The clinic is staffed by seven nurses specializing in infertility services.
 The division of reproductive endocrinology also includes a full-time IVF nurse coordinator, part-time donor oocyte coordinator, clinical research coordinator, psychologist specializing in women's health, and an andrology laboratory specialist who work closely with the fellows and faculty.
-An academic secretary located in the Given Building works with fellows and faculty.
+An academic secretary works with the fellows and faculty.

 - Laboratory - There is 3,400 square feet of research space within the department.
 All of the research space is available for faculty and fellows to utilize as appropriate.